jingxinxin/deprune/README.md

 # deprune

+> Prune your npm module for unused dependencies in batches

 Deprune is a tool for analyzing and Pruning unused dependencies in batches to see: how each dependency is used, which dependencies are useless, and which dependencies are missing from package.json.